kalex19/Memoize/App Files/README.md

 ### Issues

-* Local storage is not functional
 * Not all functionality is tested
 * Images are not all the same size (too much container movement to fit image)
-* Cards cannot be saved for review after the game is complete
+* Cards cannot be saved for review after the game is complete (local storage is not functional)

 ## Collaborators
 * Katie Lewis (https://github.com/kalex19)